 Resolved, that recognizing access to high quality palliative care is an important issue for Canadians, health care leaders promote Palliative Care Matters, adopt the Collective Impact Framework (CIF) and work together toward a framework for an integrated approach to funding and delivery of palliative care.

 Issue briefs for each of the eight short-listed resolutions can be found at: http://www.nhlc-cnls.ca/the-debate/

-*This information is from an external source (HealthCareCAN).
+(i)Source/Reference: HealthCareCAN.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.